Patruni Sastry

-Patruni Sastry, popularly known as Patruni Chidananda Sastry or Sas Who Maa, previously known as Suffocated Art Specimen, is an Expressionist dancer, performance artist, visual artist, model, podcaster and Tranimal drag queen.
+Patruni Sastry, popularly known as Patruni Chidananda Sastry or Sas Who Maa, previously known as Suffocated Art Specimen, is an Expressionist dancer, performance artist, visual artist, model, human rights activist,podcaster and Tranimal drag queen.
 Patruni is known for their role as a part of a documentary series directed by Ayesha Sood and Produced by Zoya Aktar and Reema Kagti production company tiger baby series "In Transit" on Prime Video.
 Patruni is also the first Telugu Drag queen to enter Bigg Boss Agnipariksha.

 Biography

 Sastry started dancing at the age of 5.
 He was inspired by Ramya Krishnan from Padayappa in his initial days.
 Later from the Expressionist movement.
 He later learned Kuchipudi, Bharatanatyam, Odissi, Butoh, Contemporary dance.
 Sastry was inspired from Daniel Lismore, Austin Young and started performing Tranimal drag.
 Sastry performed at Hyderabad Literature festival, Namma Pride, The Lalit Ashok, Lamakaan.
 Shilparamam, and in many other public spaces.
 He founded Dragvanti and also acted in a short film 'Polar Night' which is based on the Polar Night effect by Rakesh Asileti.
 In 2021, Sastry was the convener for India's first Drag Conference.
 Sastry uses dance to talk about social topics such as sex education, queer activism, interfaith and religious acceptance and women empowerment.
 Patruni has also created two podcasts titled "Rangula Rattnam" which is the first ever telugu queer podcast and "Drag me to Heaven", a series on faith and Drag.
 Patruni has authored a book titled "Life is Drag, Sasit up". making them the first Indian drag queen to write an autobiography.

 In 2024, Patruni Chidananda Sastry was featured in the Absolut Ally campaign, a national initiative by Absolut India spotlighting LGBTQIA+ voices and their contributions to visibility, inclusion, and advocacy.
-Sastry’s presence in the campaign, alongside other queer changemakers, brought attention to their work at the intersections of drag, parenthood, and activism.
+Sastry's presence in the campaign, alongside other queer changemakers, brought attention to their work at the intersections of drag, parenthood, and activism.

 In Transit Documentary

 In 2025, Sastry appeared in the Amazon Prime Video docuseries In Transit, directed by Ayesha Sood and produced by Zoya Akhtar and Reema Kagti under Tiger Baby Productions.
-The four-part series chronicled the lives of nine transgender and non-binary individuals across India, with Sastry’s episode focusing on their experience as a drag performer and parent navigating gender identity, artistic expression, and familial roles.
+The four-part series chronicled the lives of nine transgender and non-binary individuals across India, with Sastry's episode focusing on their experience as a drag performer and parent navigating gender identity, artistic expression, and familial roles.